 Mobile phones are the center of our personal and online lives.
 We use them to take photos, show photos to others in person, and to share online.
-Last week, I posted a YouTube review of Vero, an awesome new way for photographers to share their photos online.
-Many viewers were intrigued, but asked “how can I share my high-quality DSLR images from my phone?”
+Many photographers have asked me “how can I share my high-quality DSLR images from my phone?”

 The basic workflow I use is: DSLR => Lightroom => export folder on computer => iTunes/iPhone